nmnn33/Armored-Core-game/readme.md

 ### Installing

 * Download this repository as a zip-file.
-* Open the zip file on any empty folder on your PC.
+* Open the zip-file on any empty folder on your PC.
 * On Godot, in local projects, import the folder.
 * You are ready to play or to edit this game project!